Justification of Red List Category

 The primary threat to this species is accelerating deforestation in the Amazon basin as land is cleared for cattle ranching and soy production, facilitated by expansion of the road network (Soares-Filho et al. 2006, Bird et al. 2011).
 It is also declining as a result of hunting pressure (del Hoyo et al. 1996, 2014, A. Lees in litt.
 2011).
+A new map of forest degradation across the Brazilian Amazon indicates that forest degradation and burning have also occurred recently within the species's range (Floresta Silenciosa 2018).
 Proposed changes to the Brazilian Forest Code reduce the percentage of land a private landowner is legally required to maintain as forest (including, critically, a reduction in the width of forest buffers alongside perennial steams) and include an amnesty for landowners who deforested before July 2008 (who would subsequently be absolved of the need to reforest illegally cleared land) (Bird et al. 2011).

 Conservation and research actions underway

-Listed on the Brazilian Red Lists as Critically Endangered (del Hoyo et al. 2014).
+Listed on the Brazilian Red List as Critically Endangered (del Hoyo et al. 2014).